Get help with using our data

 Country of dispatch or destination

 For goods entering the UK, country data is based on the country of dispatch.
-This means the country from which the goods were exported to come to the UK.
+This means the country the goods were exported from to come to the UK.
 This may be different from the:

 - country of origin